-For those who don’t want the high maintenance that comes with natural stone, composite stone is the perfect option.
+For those who don’t want the high maintenance that comes with natural stone, the composite stone is the perfect option.
 A composite quartz style has the cool look of stone while also being incredibly durable and resistant to staining.
-If you run composite stone from the bench top to the wall, you’ll be able to create the illusion of a deeper bench space in your kitchen.
+If you run composite stone from the benchtop to the wall, you’ll be able to create the illusion of deeper bench space in your kitchen.

-Like mirror, composite stone should meet the Australian standard requirements, a minimum of 200mm between the burner and backsplash.
-Composite stone doesn’t stand up to heat very well either so it’s important to use deeper bench tops if you’re going to put this backsplash behind your cook top.
+Like a mirror, the composite stone should meet the Australian standard requirements, a minimum of 200mm between the burner and backsplash.
+Composite stone doesn’t stand up to heat very well either so it’s important to use deeper benchtops if you’re going to put this backsplash behind your cooktop.

 Remember that stainless steel is also highly reflective and it will show any marks or blemishes.
 A brushed or textured finish on the steel will help hide marks from wear.